ArduPilot/ardupilot_wiki/common/source/docs/common-rfd900.rst

    These modems are high-power RF devices.
 It is suggested to provide separate +5 voltage to the modems.
-It is NOT suggested to power these modems directly from Autopilots telemetry port
+It is NOT suggested to power these modems directly from Autopilots telemetry port.
+This is made simple using an `RFD Adapater Board <https://baskaerospace.com.au/store/telemetry/aerolink-rfd-adapter-board/>`__ from Bask Aerospace.

 .. image:: ../../../images/RFD900_telemetry_radio.jpg
     :target: ../_images/RFD900_telemetry_radio.jpg